This post may contain affiliate links. Please read my disclosure policy.

 Since my grandfather passed quite early, she enjoyed having another hungry tummy to feed when I came to visit.
 Instead of meals for one, we could make some of her family favorites like Chicken Chow Mein.
 (Even my 10 year old self found it ironic that her German palate loved this americanized Japanese dish that became popular in the 1950’s.)

-While I stood at my GE stove sautéing the garlic and mushrooms in lard, just like she had, I thought about what the kitchen embraces for everyone, in all parts of the world.
+While I stood at the stove sautéing the garlic and mushrooms in lard, just like she had, I thought about what the kitchen embraces for everyone, in all parts of the world.
 We live, play, cook and celebrate in these parts of our home, and they shape who we are.
 It’s one of the most honest forms of gathering we have, a place where traditions and memories are created.

 The kitchen is the heart of the home – and so much of life plays out in it, in its least studied, most honest forms.